techidaily/site-android-transfer/source/_posts/top-5-from-vivo-v30-pro-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Want to transfer Android data to the new iPhone 14/13/12/11/X/8 faster and securely?
 Then one-click transfer solution - Dr.Fone - Phone Transfer can help in the task.
 It is a powerful transfer tool that lets users transfer messages from android to iPhone real quick and without any risk.
 It can transfer not only text messages, but also contacts, music, images, videos, and others.
 With Dr.Fone - Phone Transfer, one can easily transfer phone data from an android, iOS, Symbian, etc. to other Android or iOS devices.
 You don’t need to install any app on the sending and receiving devices.
 Just connect the Vivo V30 Pro devices with a USB cable simultaneously and you can transfer data between them very carefully.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://instagram-videos.techidaily.com/new-2024-approved-customize-your-video-to-pique-instagram-interest/"><u>[New] 2024 Approved Customize Your Video to Pique Instagram Interest</u></a></li>
+<li><a href="https://facebook-video-footage.techidaily.com/new-in-2024-beyond-the-lens-innovative-ideas-for-youtube-video-creation/"><u>[New] In 2024, Beyond the Lens Innovative Ideas for YouTube Video Creation</u></a></li>
+<li><a href="https://youtube-blog.techidaily.com/ed-transforming-video-tutorials-into-playable-animated-gifs-online-for-2024/"><u>[Updated] Transforming Video Tutorials Into Playable Animated GIFs Online for 2024</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/easy-solutions-for-smoothing-out-stuttering-and-lag-in-your-4k-video-streams-on-vlc/"><u>Easy Solutions for Smoothing Out Stuttering and Lag in Your 4K Video Streams on VLC</u></a></li>
+<li><a href="https://driver-download.techidaily.com/find-and-install-msi-driver-software-quickly-for-enhanced-sound-quality-on-windows/"><u>Find and Install MSI Driver Software Quickly for Enhanced Sound Quality on Windows</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-leave-a-life360-group-on-lava-yuva-2-pro-without-anyone-knowing-drfone-by-drfone-virtual-android/"><u>How To Leave a Life360 Group On Lava Yuva 2 Pro Without Anyone Knowing? | Dr.fone</u></a></li>
+<li><a href="https://extra-information.techidaily.com/in-2024-ai-assisted-the-ultimate-list-of-podcast-title-makers/"><u>In 2024, AI-Assisted The Ultimate List of Podcast Title Makers</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-samsung-galaxy-s24-ultra-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos From Samsung Galaxy S24 Ultra to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-videos-from-xiaomi-redmi-k70-pro-to-ipad-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Videos from Xiaomi Redmi K70 Pro to iPad | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-use-phone-clone-to-migrate-your-oppo-find-x7-ultra-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Use Phone Clone to Migrate Your Oppo Find X7 Ultra Data? | Dr.fone</u></a></li>
+<li><a href="https://extra-guidance.techidaily.com/in-2024-morning-analysis-unconventional-perspectives/"><u>In 2024, Morning Analysis Unconventional Perspectives</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-6-ways-to-transfer-text-messages-from-honor-magic-6-pro-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 6 Ways to Transfer Text Messages from Honor Magic 6 Pro to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/in-2024-why-apple-account-disabled-from-your-apple-iphone-11-pro-how-to-fix-by-drfone-ios/"><u>In 2024, Why Apple Account Disabled From your Apple iPhone 11 Pro?
+How to Fix</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/solved-move-from-motorola-edge-40-neo-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Solved Move from Motorola Edge 40 Neo to iOS not Working Problems | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-realme-11-proplus-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Realme 11 Pro+ to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-5-from-realme-narzo-60-pro-5g-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 5 from Realme Narzo 60 Pro 5G to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-oneplus-11-5g-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from OnePlus 11 5G to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/top-6-ways-to-transfer-text-messages-from-oneplus-11r-to-other-android-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Top 6 Ways to Transfer Text Messages from OnePlus 11R to Other Android Devices | Dr.fone</u></a></li>
+<li><a href="https://ai-topics.techidaily.com/updated-how-to-make-your-memoji-talk-get-creative-with-your-messaging-for-2024/"><u>Updated How To Make Your Memoji Talk?
+Get Creative With Your Messaging for 2024</u></a></li>
+</ul></div>